West Vale: History and amenities

 West Vale is now gaining popularity as a dining and socialising location.
-After being reduced to just one pub, The Queen, The Travellers Rest has reopened, and a wine bar has been established in Andy Thornton's Antique centre, with an Indian and a fish restaurant taking other units, making the place a popular destination in the evenings.
-The Co-op supermarket built on the site of 'The Shears' is now the main retail outlet.
+After being reduced to just one pub, The Queen, The Travellers Rest has reopened, and a wine bar has been established in Andy Thornton's Antique centre, with an Indian restaurant and a cafe taking other units, making the place a popular destination in the evenings.
+The Co-op supermarket (built on the site of 'The Shears') and Tesco Express (within Andy Thorntons Antique centre) are now the main retail outlets.
 Two clothes shops, a large veterinary surgery, several cafes, a charity shop and two dog grooming parlours indicate a prospering retail business.
 West Vale also houses the Stainland Road Medical Centre.
 One of the big old mills is now used by a recycling and packaging company while another one serves as a storehouse of fibre for the manufacture of niche textiles.
 Andy Thornton's showroom is the venue for BBC One's The Bidding Room.